 5. New ornament every year – Each of your family members could pick out a new ornament for the tree.
-You’ll enjoy looking back and reminisce throughout the years when you decorate, and see how each person’s taste have changed.
+Your family will love looking back and reminisce throughout the years when you decorate.
+Especially when they see how each person’s taste have changed!
 These personalized ornaments would also be a great idea.

 6. Cookie exchange – A super fun Christmas tradition to start would be a cookie exchange.
 That way you only have to make one kind of cookie, but end up with a huge variety!